Lee Stocking Island

 Lee Stocking Island is an island in the Bahamas, located in the district of Exuma.

 The island was host to a marine research facility from 1984 to 2012, which was connected to NOAA.
 Stromatolites are found offshore of the island.

+A map of 1823 shows it was actually named, “Leeward Stocking Island”.
+In the days before Google Earth, map makers drew it as a stocking.
+Upwind towards the predominant South East Tradewinds was “Windward Stocking”.
+Later in 1898, the name was noted as “Leonard Stocking Island”.